-During the fiscal year ended July 31, 2019, the Company decided to write-down \$4,879,733 of the Artillery Peak property under fair value assessment.
+During the fiscal year ended July 31, 2019, the Company decided to write-down \$4,879,733 of the Artillery Peak property after assessing the carrying value for impairment.

 Rocher Deboule property, British Columbia

 In May 2016, the Company reduced the number of Roche Deboule mineral claims it holds to 2, which covers an area of 998 hectares.
 The Company initially acquired by staking 4 mineral claims covering 1,325 hectares, and subsequently expanded the area by additional staking to cover 10,230 hectares.